Notice of Pre-AIA or AIA Status

 Bommarito discloses preparing reagents by convection drying for use in devices.
 See paragraphs 0116-0117.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by either of Reber or Macemon by preparing dried reagents using convection drying because Bommarito disclosed the advantage of using dried reagents prepared by convection drying.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe and either of Reber or Macemon by preparing dried reagents using convection drying because Bommarito disclosed the advantage of using dried reagents prepared by convection drying.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-17. Claim 16 is rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742), and further in view of Wille.
+16. Claim 16 is rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, further in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742), and further in view of Wille.

 These references do not disclose use of an RNA stabilization solution.